oracle-livelabs/security/blockchain-table-new/blockchain-tables/blockchain-tables.md

 ---

-1. Run the command to view all the blockchain tables.
+1. Run the command to view the table details.

 	```
 	<copy>